stonerl/doh-list/README.md

 https://raw.githubusercontent.com/stonerl/doh-list/main/doh-servers.list
 ```

-This URL points to the raw `doh-list.txt` & `doh-servers.list` file in this repository.
+This URLs point to the raw `doh-list.txt` and `doh-servers.list` files in this repository.

 3. **Save and Update**: After adding the URL, save the changes and update your block lists.
-The application should fetch the latest version of the `doh-list.txt` file.
+The application should fetch the latest version of the `doh-list.txt` or `doh-servers.list` file.

 4. **Regular Updates**: Depending on your application settings, the list will be updated regularly to ensure that new DoH server URLs are blocked as they become available.